 First-degree burns, the mildest of the three, are limited to the top layer of skin:

 Second-degree burns are more serious and involve the skin layers beneath the top layer:

 Third-degree burns are the most serious type of burn and involve all the layers of the skin and underlying tissue:

 Although both chemical and electrical burns might not always be visible, they can be serious because of potential damage to internal organs.
-Symptoms may vary, depending on the type and severity of the burn and what caused it and may include abdominal pain.
+Symptoms may vary, depending on the type and severity of the burn and what caused it.

 If you think your child may have swallowed a chemical substance or an object that could be harmful (for instance, a watch battery), first call poison control and then the emergency department.

 It is helpful to know what chemical product the child has swallowed or has been exposed to.
 You may need to take it with you to the hospital.
 Keep the number for poison control, (800) 222-1222, in an easily accessible place, such as on the refrigerator.